aidyou/McpEnvInstaller/README.md

 ## ✨ Project Description

-This project aims to simplify the process of setting up the MCP runtime environment on different operating systems.
-The core dependencies for the MCP environment include Python, Node.js, and uv (a high-performance Python package manager).
+This project is dedicated to simplifying and automating the complex process of setting up the MCP runtime environment across different operating systems.

+The MCP STDIO protocol allows interaction with local programs via standard input and output, and typically relies on two command-line tools:

+* `uvx`: Used for quickly and in isolation executing executable scripts installed via Python package managers (`uv` or `pip`).
+* `npx`: Used for easily running command-line tools installed via the Node.js package manager (`npm`), without requiring global installation.

+The proper functioning of these executors (`uvx` and `npx`) depends on their respective runtime foundations: `uvx` and the Python tools it executes require a **Python runtime**, while `npx` and the Node.js tools it executes require a **Node.js runtime**.

+Therefore, the core objective of this project is to detect, install, and configure the following key dependencies required for the MCP environment:

+* **Python**: Provides the necessary Python runtime environment.
+* **uv**: Serves as a high-performance Python package manager and provides the `uvx` executor.
+* **Node.js**: Provides the Node.js runtime environment and includes the `npx` tool.

-To ensure most MCP projects and their dependencies (such as crawl4ai) function correctly, it is **highly recommended** to use Python **3.10 or higher**.
-Please note that `uv` itself has lower Python version requirements (supports Python 3.8+), but to ensure compatibility with common libraries in the ecosystem and for a better development experience, following this recommendation is advised.
+To ensure that most MCP projects and other libraries they depend on (such as crawl4ai) can function correctly, using Python **3.10 or higher** is **strongly recommended**.
+Note that `uv` itself has lower Python version requirements (supporting Python 3.8+), but adhering to this recommendation is advised for compatibility with commonly used libraries in the ecosystem and for a better development experience.

-Similarly, to ensure good compatibility with tools and applications in the MCP ecosystem, we also **recommend** using Node.js **16.0 or higher**.
+Similarly, to ensure good compatibility with tools and applications within the MCP ecosystem, we also **recommend** using Node.js **16.0 or higher**.

-By running the corresponding platform script, these dependencies can be automatically detected and installed, allowing you to quickly build the MCP runtime environment.
+By running the corresponding platform scripts, these dependencies can be automatically detected and installed, allowing for rapid construction of the MCP runtime environment.

 ## Supported Operating Systems and Architectures